 As the name suggests, Paleo stands for Paleolithic.
-In other words it’s a the diet that the caveman would have been on.
-Philosophy behind Paleo is as simple as the cavemen that used to be on this diet… Just eat whatever mother nature intended you to eat.
-I am a strong believer of a human-nature connection.
-Nature offers us everything we need to stay active and healthy.There is no need for human made chemically enhanced, genetically modified food to keep us alive.
+In other words, it’s a the diet that the caveman would have been on.
+The philosophy behind Paleo is as simple as the cavemen that used to be on this diet… Just eat whatever mother nature intended you to eat.
+I am a strong believer in a human-nature connection.
+Nature offers us everything we need to stay active and healthy.There is no need for human-made chemically enhanced, genetically modified food to keep us alive.

 HOW STRICT DOES PALEO HAVE TO BE ?

 What true Paleo followers seem to ignore, is that many of the fresh fruits and vegetables forming the basis of the Paleo Diet, were also created by the same agricultural process that produced cereal grains, so often crossed off the Paleo menu.
-Yes thanks to extensive program of genetic manipulations today’s grain barely resembles the original form it used to have, so it might be a good idea to leave some of them out.
-For example as much as corn can sound sweet and healthy, GMO obliterated any remnants of healthy corn from the face of the earth.
+Yes, thanks to the extensive program of genetic manipulations today’s grain barely resemble the original form it used to have, so it might be a good idea to leave some of them out.
+For example, as much as corn can sound sweet and healthy, GMO obliterated any remnants of healthy corn from the face of the earth.

 WHAT YOU CAN AND CAN NOT EAT IN PALEO